 Vail Resorts owns five Colorado ski resorts, including Beaver Creek, Breckenridge, Crested Butte, Keystone and Vail.
-(Keystone will open first, on Nov.
-6, conditions permitting.)
+(Keystone opened first, on Nov.
+6.)

 Katz’s letter said limiting skiers and snowboarders on the mountain isn’t about decreasing overall traffic.
 It’s more about maintaining “pinch points” at a ski resort like lift lines, lifts, gondola cabins, restaurants, ski shops and restrooms where people can congregate.